 There’s more than one way to learn how to swim.
 That said, only you can really decide which method is best for you.
 For me, it was self-guided learning because traditional lessons didn’t work and online learning wasn’t available to me back then.
 But if I had to start over I would choose the path of least resistance which in this case is through a proven online swimming course.

 My question to you is: which method appeals the most to you as an individual?
 Which learning format makes the most sense for your needs?
-Let us know by leaving a quick comment below right now.
+Let us know in our private facebook group.
 No matter what you decide to do, I wish you all the best on your swimming journey.
 Thanks for reading!